 9. Unproductive worker

 Unfortunately, this is not an uncommon problem.
-But if it appears that your VA is not working as much as they should (or not working at all), there could be several reasons.
+But if it appears that your OFS is not working as much as they should (or not working at all), there could be several reasons.
 Don’t jump to conclusions by firing them without knowing what’s going on.

 - What are they struggling with?